Home

 TIP: Always brush your cat in the direction the hair grows.

-TIP: Make sure you select the right brush and comb for your cat, depending on the type of his or her coat.
-A long-haired cat will need a different brush than a short-haired cat.
-There are different types of brushes and combs.
-For more information about combs and brushes, and other grooming supplies, click here.
+TIP: Make sure you select the right brush and comb for your cat.
+Take into account the type of her coat.
+A long-haired cat will need a different brush than the one a short-haired cat would need.

 Trimming kitty’s nails

-Clipping your cat’s nails can be tricky, especially if you’ve never done it before.
-Most cats don’t like having their nails trimmed so you might need to have someone help you hold your cat while you trim his or her nails.
+Clipping your cat’s nails can be tricky, even more so if you’ve never done it before.
+Most cats don’t like having their nails trimmed so you might need to have someone help you hold your cat while you trim her nails.

-To start, hold your cat, take one of his or her paws and gently apply pressure to the top and bottom of your cat’s pad.
-This will prompt your cat to spread his or her claws.
+To start, hold your cat, take one of her paws and gently apply pressure to the top and bottom of your cat’s pad.
+This will prompt your cat to spread her claws.
 Make sure you trim only the tip of the nail.
 Avoid getting too close to the vein (pink area).

 TIP: Buy a good-quality nail trimmer.
-Most cat nail trimmers I’ve seen are in the shape of scissors and many come with rubber-covered handles, which give you a good grip.
-In addition, you can find nail trim kits that include clippers, nail file, and carrying case.
+Most cat nail trimmers I’ve seen are in the shape of scissors and many come with rubber-covered handles (great for a good grip).
+You can also find nail trim kits that include clippers, nail file, and carrying case.
+Very convenient!

 TIP: Keep your brushes and nail clippers in one place so when it’s cat grooming time you don’t have to waste time looking for them.

-TIP: If your cat is not used to your grooming him/her, establish a schedule– at least at the beginning, so that your cat gets accustomed to it.
+TIP: Kitty is not used to your grooming her?
+Establish a schedule (at least at the beginning) so that your cat gets accustomed to it.

 General care

-You can also take advantage of your pet grooming sessions to check your cat’s eyes, ears, mouth and teeth as well as the rest of the body.
+You can also take advantage of your pet grooming sessions to do a "physical exam".
+Check your cat’s eyes, ears, mouth and teeth as well as the rest of her body.
 These regular check ups will help you detect any abnormalities.
 If you find something out of the ordinary, consult your vet immediately.

-TIP: While you’re examining your cat, give him/her a massage.
-It will help your cat relax and make your cat grooming session more pleasurable.
+TIP: While you’re examining your cat, give her a massage.
+It will help her relax and make your cat grooming session more pleasurable.

 Bathing

-cat in sink If your cat is too dirty and brushing is not enough, you might want to bathe him or her.
+cat in sink If your cat is too dirty and brushing is not enough, you might want to bathe her.

 Make sure you use shampoo and conditioner especially made for cats.